Written by Aaron R. Winston

 Settlement Check Has to Clear at the Bank

-A check can take two to five days to clear at the bank, and progress is only made on business days, so a check that is mailed on a Friday might not clear until the following Friday or even the Monday after that.
-So, in reality, it could take a full week for your settlement check to clear at the bank.
+How long do banks hold settlement checks?
+It can take two to five days for your settlement check to clear at the bank, and progress is only made on business days, so a check that is mailed on a Friday might not clear until the following Friday or even the Monday after that.

 However, the actual time delay issues occur after your attorney gets the check.
 It’s an attorney’s responsibility to extend the amount the client will receive beyond forwarding the funds via a check you can use for your accounts.